agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Use Terraform: Best for Complex, Multi-Cloud, or Hybrid Infrastructure Recommended Scenarios:
-Managing Complex Multi-Cloud Environments:
+A. Managing Complex Multi-Cloud Environments:
 When you need to provision resources across AWS, GCP, Azure, and on-premises.
 Example: A financial service managing databases on AWS and Kubernetes on GCP.
-Hybrid Cloud Architectures:
+B. Hybrid Cloud Architectures:
 Ideal for integrating on-premises data centers with cloud services.
 Example: A healthcare app storing sensitive data on-premises and analytics in the cloud.
-Persistent and Long-Lived Resources:
+C. Persistent and Long-Lived Resources:
 Best for managing VMs, databases, VPCs, and other non-ephemeral resources.
 Example: An enterprise ERP system with PostgreSQL databases and private networks.
-Compliance and Governance Requirements:
+D. Compliance and Governance Requirements:
 Suitable when you need to enforce infrastructure compliance and auditing.
 Example: A banking app needing PCI-DSS compliance with infrastructure as code.
-Infrastructure Consistency and State Management:
+E. Infrastructure Consistency and State Management:
 When precise state tracking, drift detection, and change previews are essential.
 Example: A SaaS platform needing consistent infrastructure across multiple environments.
-Teams with Strong DevOps Expertise:
+F. Teams with Strong DevOps Expertise:
 Best for teams with experience managing IaC, CI/CD, and infrastructure at scale.
 Example: A large DevOps team managing Kubernetes clusters and VMs for a global app.